Joel-Maldonado/rivel-c/README.md

 # Rivel

-Rivel is a small statically typed, compiled, language with a tiny core.
-This repo is mostly a toy compiler project I made for fun to learn more about what it feels like to compile a language.
+Rivel is a small statically typed, compiled, language.
+This repo is mostly a toy compiler project I made to learn more about compilers.
+As such, it is extremely experimental and not meant at all to be production level.

-It is very much an educational project that I quickly made to learn about comilers, not a serious production language.
 In fact, most of the features you expect to be in a programming language aren't implemented yet!

-The syntax of Rivel right now is a bit like if Python was static and compiled, and with braces instead of whitespace.

 Right now the compiler simply compiles Rivel source code to C which then produces a native executable via gcc: